tsakane28/latex-solaris/README.md

 g++ mainv1.cpp -o solar_system.exe -lfreeglut -lopengl32 -lglu32

+🎈 Bouncing Ball in OpenGL
+This project is a simple OpenGL and GLUT program that displays a red ball bouncing around the screen.
+The ball starts moving when the user presses the spacebar, and it bounces off the window edges.
+The program uses double buffering for smooth animation.

+🖥️ Features
+White background

+Red ball that moves smoothly

+Bounces off window edges

+Starts moving when spacebar is pressed

+Double buffering to prevent flickering

+Handles window resizing

+📁 Project Structure

+🛠️ Requirements
+GCC compiler

+OpenGL and GLUT libraries

+On MacOS, you can use system libraries via frameworks:

+OpenGL

+GLUT

 In OpenGL, the Z-buffer value for each object (or planet in your case) is determined by the object's position in 3D space relative to the camera's viewpoint.
 Specifically, the Z-buffer value is determined by the Z-coordinate of each object after it has been transformed by the model-view matrix and the perspective projection.

 In your program, each planet has a certain distance from the origin (the sun), and its Z-buffer value will depend on its position relative to the camera.